schillingcoin/schillingcoinj/README.md

 #### Forwarding service

-This will download the block chain and eventually print a Peercoin address that it has generated.
+This will download the block chain and eventually print a SchillingCoin address that it has generated.

 If you send coins to that address, it will forward them on to the address you specified.

 ```
   cd examples
-  mvn exec:java -Dexec.mainClass=com.peercoin.peercoin.examples.ForwardingService -Dexec.args="<insert a peercoin address here>"
+  mvn exec:java -Dexec.mainClass=com.schillingcoin.schillingcoinj.examples.ForwardingService -Dexec.args="<insert a schillingcoinj address here>"
 ```

 Note that this example app *does not use checkpointing*, so the initial chain sync will be pretty slow.
 You can make an app that starts up and does the initial sync much faster by including a checkpoints file; see the documentation for